 Some states allow companies to deny claims for other reasons, so it is a good idea to understand the fine print in your policy.

 Do Auto Insurance Companies Check Credit?

-Car insurance companies do check credit as to determine your insurability.
-Your premium is a bill like any other, and a poor credit score can alert an insurer of financial trouble.
-If there is a chance that you may miss premium payments, an insurer may decide you are too risky to insure.
+A poor credit score can alert an insurer of financial trouble.
+If there is a chance that you may miss premium payments, an insurer may decide that you are too risky to insure.

 Do Auto Insurance Quotes Affect Credit?

-Car insurance is not an application for credit, so while insurance companies check your credit to determine your responsibility and financial security, they are not extending credit.
-A credit check for a car insurance quote is called a “soft pull” and it does not affect your credit rating.
+Auto insurance is not an application for credit, so while insurance companies check your credit to determine your responsibility and financial security, they are not extending credit.
+A credit check for an auto insurance quote is called a “soft pull,” and it does not affect your credit rating.

 Do Auto Insurance Companies Check Driving History?